 Child Nutrition Degrees and Training Programs

-At the master's level, programs are flexible, allowing candidates to tailor their studies to meet personal career goals.
-Training focused on child nutrition could be a graduate certificate or concentration within the larger master's in nutrition.
 Students may choose the pediatric specialization in order to focus on pre-term or full-term infants, healthy children or children who have diseases related to nutrition.
-Along with coursework, students will participate in internships and clinical experiences, The master's degree may be structured to require a thesis or might allow for additional coursework to take the place of a thesis.
+Along with coursework, students will participate in internships and clinical experiences.
+The master's degree may be structured to require a thesis or might allow for additional coursework to take the place of a thesis.

 Applicants to graduate-level training in nutrition will generally need to have a bachelor's degree from an accredited nutrition program.
 Specific thresholds for grade point averages and Graduate Record Examination (GRE) scores may also apply.